-- Q:How do I decide between an MBA and MSTM?
+- Q:How do I decide between an MBA and Masters in Technology Management?

-The MSTM is for students wishing to run a division or business of a technology or technology oriented organization, while an MBA is more for students interested in general management or interested in focusing on a specific field such as marketing or operations.
+The Masters in Technology Management program is tailored to students with professional experience in the IT industry who want to run a division or business of a technology or technology oriented organization.
+The MBA program is geared toward students interested in general management or interested in focusing on a specific business field (outside of IT) such as marketing or operations.

 - Q:How does the curriculum remain current and responsive to the marketplace?

 The curriculum has been developed in conjunction with a consortium of leading Washington organizations and is reviewed and modified periodically to reflect changes in the technology marketplace.

 - Q:Is Mason's MS in Technology Management program accredited?

 Yes, Mason's MS in Technology Management program accredited by The Association to Advance Collegiate Schools of Business (AACSB).

 - Q:Is the GMAT required?

 The GMAT is not a mandatory requirement for all applicants.
 Each year we carefully evaluate every applicant to create a comprehensive and diverse class who will benefit from the academic experience as well as their colleagues within the cohort.
 We ask that applicants demonstrate an ability to successfully complete quantitative course work.
 If we cannot find evidence of success in undergraduate or graduate quantitative course work you may be asked to demonstrate abilities in other ways (e.g., GMAT).

 Mason's MS in Technology Management requires a three-credit global IT management course that includes a weeklong global residency.
 Students take part in an integrated learning experience spending a week in a country or countries that are leading edge in technology and eGovernment or in some cases one country that is leading edge and another that is rapidly developing.
 Students visit corporations and governments and have lectures from corporate and IT executives and government leaders.